 Copyright law applies to electronic copying as it does to print, and was brought into UK Law with the implementation of the EU Copyright Directive on 31st October 2003 as 'The Copyright and Related Rights Regulations 2003'

-However, it may fall under (CDPA 1988 S.30(1)) if the genuine purpose of copying is criticism or review of the work, as this provision actually requires the work to be communicated to the public with full acknowledgement.
+However, it may fall under (CDPA 1988 S.30) if the genuine purpose of copying is criticism, review or quotation of the work, as this provision actually requires the work to be communicated to the public with full acknowledgement.

 Similarly emailing an item to another individual is also an infringement.

 Fax a copy to an individual provided the originating copy is subsequently destroyed in order that only the recipient's copy remains

 email a copy to an individual provided the email is deleted once printed by the recipient.

 Practical guidelines on fair dealing for an individual's non-commercial research or private study, have been published by JISC (Joint Information Systems Committee) and the PA (Publishers Association) and are available here.

 A common misconception is that everything on the 'World Wide Web' is free to use because it is freely accessible.
 Internet web sites contain various creative materials e.g. literary, artistic, film, photographs, music or even qualify as a database, and as such are protected by copyright.

 Most websites carry a copyright statement or terms/conditions, indicating which uses are acceptable or require permission.
 Permission may be attached in the form of a 'Creative Commons Licence' which allows a copyright owner to permit certain uses of a work by attaching certain licensing symbols, without completely waiving his/her rights.